-Oddly enough, the few effective moments in The Fear are not any horror scenes at all but rather the therapy sessions.
-The Judd Nelson-like Eddie Bowz actually makes a quite caring and believably assuring psychologist.
-And the scenes with him helping Anna Karin get over her fear of water are good.
+Oddly enough, the few effective moments in The Fear are not any of the horror scenes but rather the therapy sessions.
+The Judd Nelson-like Eddie Bowz actually makes a caring and believably assuring psychologist.
+The scenes with him helping Anna Karin get over her fear of water are good.
 Another good scene is the moment when Darin Heames, previously established as a crass joker, nervously tells Heather Medway that he has always desired her.

 The Fear: Resurrection (1999) was a sequel.

 Quebecois director Vincent Robert has never directed another film but now teaches screenwriting at the University of Southern California.
 Screenwriter Ron Ford has gone on to direct a number of other independently-made genre films including Alien Force (1996), The Mark of Dracula (1997), Hollywood Mortuary (1998), Dead Time Tales (1998), A Passion to Kill (1999), V-World Matrix (1999), Witchcraft XI: Sisters in Blood (2000), Deadly Scavengers (2001), The Crawling Brain (2002), Dead Season (2003), May Day (2003), Tiki (2006), Horror Grindhouse Double Feature (2008) and Game Camera (2013).

 Film online in several parts beginning here:-